Capstone-Template-orginisation/website-template/src/content/docs/capstonetraining/Trello/4-Powerups-and-automations.md

 _Figure 1: A sample capstone card with powerups_

+## Compulsory Power-Ups for Development Teams

+### Story Points

+- **Purpose**: Enables teams to estimate the effort or complexity of tasks using story points, a fundamental aspect of agile project management.
+- **How to Use**: After adding the Story Points Power-Up, you can assign point values to each card.
+  This facilitates sprint planning and workload management by allowing teams to assess the effort required for tasks at a glance.

+### GitHub

+- **Purpose**: Integrates your GitHub repositories with your Trello boards, linking commits, pull requests, and issues to Trello cards.
+This synchronization enhances transparency and communication between development and project management efforts.
+- **How to Use**: With the GitHub Power-Up enabled, connect your GitHub account and link repositories to your Trello board.
+You can then attach GitHub issues, pull requests, and more directly to cards, making it easy to track development progress alongside your project management activities.

+## Leveraging Power-Ups for Project Success

+### Story Points and GitHub Integration

+Incorporating Story Points and GitHub into your Trello boards provides a dual advantage: precise workload estimation through story points and seamless integration of development workflows with GitHub.
+This combination is particularly powerful for teams practicing agile methodologies, as it bridges the gap between project management and code development.

+### Best Practices

+- **Regularly Review Story Points**: Regularly assess the story points assigned to tasks to ensure they reflect the current understanding of the task's complexity.
+- **Keep GitHub Links Updated**: Ensure that links between Trello cards and GitHub issues or PRs are kept current to maintain clarity on project status.

+Power-Ups like Story Points and GitHub are essential for development teams using Trello to manage projects.
+By facilitating agile practices and integrating closely with development workflows, these Power-Ups empower teams to achieve greater efficiency, clarity, and alignment in their projects.
+Explore these and other Power-Ups to fully harness the capabilities of Trello in your project management endeavors.

 ## Automations

 Trello has an in-built automation system called Butler which is helpful for completing mundane administration work.
 This feature can help remove a lot of the tedious tasks so you can focus instead on completing your project work.